musicalmaya12/TeamRocket/README.md

 ### Team contributions

-Maya Subramanian: Processed the song data using Flair, created the sentiment score matching algorithm, customized the UI backgrounds and phrases returned based on sentiment score ranges
+Maya Subramanian: Processed the song data using Flair, created the sentiment score matching algorithm, customized the UI backgrounds and phrases returned based on sentiment score ranges.

-Tayo Amuneke: Created the FastAPI endpoint, set up the Lyrics fetcher for songs from the Genius API
+Tayo Amuneke: Created the FastAPI endpoint, set up the Lyrics fetcher for songs from the Genius API.

 Jessica Nwaogbe: Created the input page and statistics page for the UI, added the functionality for re-generating the playlists and recording the user feedback.

-Meng Mu: Worked on the UI playlist view, made rest api call to spotify api to fetch song links and attached them to each song to allow users to listen to it.
+Meng Mu: Worked on the UI playlist view, made rest api call to Spotify API to fetch song links and attached them to each song to allow users to listen to it.

 ### Challenges